 (g) Fees for services not required by the Freedom of Information Act.
 The Commission has discretion regarding its response to requests for services not required by the FOIA.
 For example, the FOIA does not require agencies to certify or authenticate responsive documents, nor does it require responsive documents to be sent by express mail.
 If these services are requested, the FOIA Disclosure Officer shall assess the direct costs of such services.

 (h) Interest on unpaid bills.
-The Commission's Office of Administration shall begin assessing interest charges on unpaid bills starting on the thirty-first day after the date the bill was sent.
+The Commission's Office of the Executive Director shall begin assessing interest charges on unpaid bills starting on the thirty-first day after the date the bill was sent.
 Interest will accrue from the date of billing until the Commission receives full payment.
 Interest will be at the rate described in 31 U.S.C.
 3717.

 (i) Debt collection procedures.
-If bills are unpaid 60 days after the mailing of a written notice to the requester, the Commission's Office of Administration may resort to the debt collection procedures set out in the Debt Collection Act of 1982 (Pub.
-L. 97–365, 96 Stat.
+If bills are unpaid 60 days after the mailing of a written notice to the requester, the Commission's Office of the Executive Director may resort to the debt collection procedures set out in the Debt Collection Act of 1982 (Pub.
+L. 97-365, 96 Stat.
 1749), as amended, and its administrative procedures, including the use of consumer reporting agencies, collection agencies, and offset.